sbt/website/src/reference/04-Detailed-Topics/02-Configuration/04-Forking.md

 out: Forking.html
 ---

+  [Running-Project-Code]: Running-Project-Code.html

 Forking
 -------

 By default, the `run` task runs in the same JVM as sbt.
-Forking is required under `certain circumstances <Running-Project-Code>`, however.
+Forking is required under [certain circumstances][Running-Project-Code], however.
 Or, you might want to fork Java processes when implementing new tasks.

 By default, a forked process uses the same Java and Scala versions being